-Sister Delia Marie (Dee) Smith was born in Bury, Lancashire, England, the oldest of three children.
-She graduated with a degree in Education from St. Mary’s College in London.
-Then Dee served 13 years as a lay missioner in Kenya with the Volunteer Missionary Movement where she taught at first and then coordinated an education program for semi-nomadic cattle herders in eastern Baringo.
+Sister Delia (Dee) was born in Bury, Lancashire, England.
+She graduated from Derby High School, Lancashire, England in 1970 and earned a Certificate in Education from St. Mary’s College in London.
+Sister Dee then served 13 years as a lay missioner in Kenya with the Volunteer Missionary Movement where she taught and then coordinated an education program for semi-nomadic cattle herders in eastern Baringo.

 She heard of the Maryknoll Sisters in 1980 when she read of the death of the four churchwomen in El Salvador.
 Eventually she connected with several Maryknoll Sisters living in Kenya and her interest in joining them was sparked.
 She said, “I had been working for many years as an independent lay missioner and I felt I needed the support of a community to respond to God’s call to be a witness of justice and peace.”

 Sister Dee entered the Congregation on August 25, 1990 at the Maryknoll Sisters Center, Maryknoll, NY.
 She professed her First Vows on August 15, 1992 at the Center and her Final Vows on July 31, 1999 in Guatemala.
 During her orientation program, her ministry was counseling people with AIDS in the African American community of Newburgh, N.Y and when needed driving for Sisters at the Center.